genesis-release-r-ccs/genesis/doc/20_Alchemy.rst

 where "common", "dualA", "dualB", and "other" in the superscripts respectively represent the common atoms, the atoms existing only at state A, the atoms existing only at state B, and the other molecules including solvent molecules, proteins, or other ligands.
 For example, :math:`U_{\text{LJ}}^{\text{common-dualA}}` represents the LJ interaction between a common atom and a dualA atom.
+Here the modified Hamiltonian is employed for LJ and electrostatic potentials.
 The potential energy at :math:`\lambda_{\text{LJ}}^{A}=1`, :math:`\lambda_{\text{elec}}^{A}=1`, :math:`\lambda_{\text{LJ}}^{B}=0`, and :math:`\lambda_{\text{elec}}^{B}=0` corresponds to that of state A, while the energy at :math:`\lambda_{\text{LJ}}^{A}=0`, :math:`\lambda_{\text{elec}}^{A}=0`, :math:`\lambda_{\text{LJ}}^{B}=1`, and :math:`\lambda_{\text{elec}}^{B}=1` corresponds to that of state B.
 By gradually changing :math:`\lambda_{\text{LJ}}^{A}`, :math:`\lambda_{\text{elec}}^{A}`, :math:`\lambda_{\text{LJ}}^{B}`, and :math:`\lambda_{\text{elec}}^{B}`, states A and B can be connected smoothly.

+In modified FEP, the cross term, :math:`U_{\text{elec}}^{\text{dualA-dualB}}`, appears in the electrostatic potential.
+Since this term becomes infinitely large when the dualA atoms overlap the dualB atoms, the term should be removed from the calculation of the potential.
+The real-space part (i.e., the short-range part) of the term can be excluded from the calculation, because the part is pairwise additive in the real-space calculation.
+In contrast, the reciprocal-space part (i.e., long-range part) of the cross term cannot be removed because the PME reciprocal-space calculation includes all pair interactions involving A-B interactions.
+However, this part of energy always has a small value even if the atoms in dualA and dualB parts overlap, and its gradient does not become infinite :cite:`Oshima:2022`.
+In GENESIS, the real-space part of the cross term is removed using the exclusion list, while the reciprocal-space part is included in the potential energy.
+The remaining cross term provides minor effect on the potential energy and might be not important in free-energy calculations :cite:`Oshima:2022`.

 In GENESIS, the dual-topology approach is available by specifying **fep_topology = Dual** in the [ALCHEMY] section.
 The users should select the atoms of the dual-topology part in the [SELECTION] section and assign their group numbers to **dualA** and **dualB** in the [ALCHEMY] section.